-Distributed Generation Program
+Distributed Generation Program Implementation

 The energy laws passed in 2016 include a new distributed generation program to replace Michigan’s existing net metering program and directs the Commission to conduct a distributed generation study and develop an equitable cost of service based distributed generation tariff for the program.
 The law specifies that these activities must be completed by April 20, 2018.

 Under the law, the distributed generation program is for customers who install certain on-site grid-connected, renewable generation.
 Qualifying renewable generation projects must be no larger than 150 kW; however, methane digester generation projects as large as 550 kW may also participate.
 The project may generate up to 100% of a customer’s annual electricity consumption.

 In July 2017, after a comment period, the Commission issued an order establishing the distributed generation program and finding that the current net metering program should continue as the interim distributed generation program until the new distributed generation program tariffs are approved in rate cases filed after June 1, 2018.
 The order also clarified that customers who enter the distributed generation program prior to the new distributed generation tariff effective date may continue to net meter for 10 years from the date of their enrollment.

 On behalf of the Commission, the Staff convened the Distributed Generation Workgroup to primarily focus on cost of service considerations and develop the new distributed generation tariff.
 The Workgroup met 7 times.
 During the Workgroup process, Staff requested input on how to calculate cost of service for distributed generation customers and comments on its proposed distributed generation tariff and Report on the MPSC Staff Study to Develop a Cost of Service-Based Distributed Generation Program Tariff.